 To Have Postpartum Hair Loss is More Common Than Not

 After giving birth, the body stops producing excessive amounts of the female hormones.
 About two to four months is what it normally takes for the levels of estrogen to plummet.
-This will cause many hair follicles to move from the growing phase to the resting phase at the same time, which means the hair will fall out.
-This usually lasts between six and 24 weeks, and very rarely exceeds 15 months.
-But for someone who is experiencing it for the first time, it can be a shock to see all that hair in the drain or the brush.
+This will cause many hair follicles to move from the growth phase to the resting phase at the same time, which means more hair will fall out.
+This usually lasts between 6 and 24 weeks, and very rarely exceeds 15 months.
+But for someone who is experiencing it for the first time, it can be a shock to see all that hair in the drain or on the brush.

 Postpartum hair loss is however more common than you might think – up to 40 to 50 percent of women who have given birth, experience it.
 But if you notice severe hair loss after giving birth, or if you have a history of hair loss in your family, it could be a sign of future, more permanent hair shedding.
 But that means you have time to forestall it and do what you can to prevent it.